hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_conducting_experiments_on_a_dista_93d77662-1f58-4125-bab5-224ff27b04ce-0_0.content.md

 ## Join Us

-Are you interested in joining our team of AInauts?
+Are you interested in joining our team of Ainautes?
 We are always looking for talented individuals who share our passion for AI and space exploration.
 Check out our [careers page](#) to learn more about current opportunities.

 ## Contact Us